golang/website/_content/security/vuln/database.md

 - **goos**: a string array with the execution operating system where the symbols appear, if known
 - **goarch**: a string array with the architecture where the symbols appear, if known

+### database_specific.url

+The `database_specific.url` field is a string representing the fully-qualified URL of the Go vulnerability report, e.g, "https://pkg.go.dev/vuln/GO-2023-1621".

 For information on other fields in the schema, refer to the [OSV spec](https://ossf.github.io/osv-schema).

 ## Examples